 Analyzing Clover Health Investments's Unusual Options Activity

-Shares of Clover Health Investments (NASDAQ:CLOV) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $9.8.
+Clover Health Investments (NASDAQ:CLOV) shares experienced unusual options activity on Thursday.
+The stock price moved down to $9.45 following the option alert.

 - Sentiment: BULLISH